 The State of Bushcare and Landcare

 Greater Sydney Local Land Services has released the latest Landcare and Bushcare survey results.
-The State of Bushcare and Landcare in Greater Sydney 2021/22 report highlighted how integral our Landcare and Bushcare volunteers are to the enhancement, maintenance and protection of Sydney’s unique and beautiful bushland.
+The State of Bushcare and Landcare in Greater Sydney 2023/24 report highlights how integral our Landcare and Bushcare volunteers are to the enhancement, maintenance and protection of Sydney’s unique and beautiful bushland.
 The report shows that community health and wellbeing, citizen science, specialist skills and community education are additional benefits that environmental volunteers provide our region.

 About the survey